withfig/challenge-history-search/README.md

 - You can press `escape` at anytime to hide the popup window.
 This is helpful if you need to run a command in the terminal.

-- I would suggest disabling Fig in VS Code, while you are working on this challenge.
-You can then use the integrated terminal as your real terminal and Terminal.app or iTerm as your test environment.
+- I would suggest disabling Fig in VS Code while you are working on this challenge.
+You can then use the integrated terminal as your 'real' terminal and Terminal.app or iTerm as your test environment.

   (Currently, VSCode is the only terminal where Fig can be disabled.)

   `fig settings integrations.vscode.disabled true`

-- If the some of the parameters — like `currentProcess` —  in the `fig.autocomplete` hook are coming out as `null`,  this means the Fig app has not linked the window to a shell session yet.
+- If some of the parameters — like `currentProcess` —  in the `fig.autocomplete` hook are coming out as `null`,  this means the Fig app has not linked the window to a shell session yet.
 You can fix this by running `fig source` in the terminal you are testing your app in.

 - Once you're comfortable with Fig development (eg. setting window height and understanding how to debug), you could experiment with `fig settings autocomplete.onlyShowOnTab true`. **Turning this setting on will cause the Fig window to remain hidden until the user opts in by pressing tab.**

-  This interaction model more appropriate behavior for history search than the current default which is optimized for autocomplete.
+  This interaction model is more appropriate for history search than the current default, which is optimized for autocomplete.

 ---